AvinashBhalla/PrepAssist/README.md

 The system accepts a pasted job description, a company website, and the days remaining until an interview.
 It supports single and batch preparation, partial research, structured requirement extraction, generated study materials, deterministic coverage checks, deterministic scheduling, editing, section regeneration, and confidence-aware flashcard practice.

-Appendix A defines the generated kit contract.
-Appendix B defines batch output.
-Those contracts are authoritative and must not be renamed or reshaped.
+Appendix A defines the generated kit contract with the exact top-level fields `source`, `company_brief`, `role`, `questions`, `flashcards`, `schedule`, and `coverage`.
+Appendix B defines batch input and output; those contracts are authoritative and must not be renamed or reshaped.

 ## Architecture